Ride and Stride

 Whilst we cannot currently be sure what the situation will be on 11 September, we need to plan ahead in order to make the most of whatever opportunities are available.
 Even if restrictions return, there is a good chance the event can go ahead in some format.
 You might visit churches virtually or just get out and explore your local churchyard.

-Yes, you can take part on any day but the churches that are visited may not be open or stewarded so you may need to sign your own sponsor form.
+You can take part on any day but the churches that are visited may not be open or stewarded so you may need to sign your own sponsor form.

 10am until 6pm